Combinatorics on words: Major contributions

 The first books on combinatorics on words that summarize the origins of the subject were written by a group of mathematicians that collectively went by the name of M. Lothaire.
 Their first book was published in 1983, when combinatorics on words became more widespread.

 Patterns

 Patterns within words

 A main contributor to the development of combinatorics on words was Axel Thue (1863–1922); he researched repetition.
 Thue's main contribution was the proof of the existence of infinite square-free words.
 Square-free words do not have adjacent repeated factors.
-To clarify, "summer" is not square-free since m is repeated consecutively, while "encyclopedia" is square-free.
+To clarify, "dining" is not square-free since "in" is repeated consecutively, while "servers" is square-free, its two "er" factors not being adjacent.
 Thue proves his conjecture on the existence of infinite square-free words by using substitutions.
 A substitution is a way to take a symbol and replace it with a word.
 He uses this technique to describe his other contribution, the Thue–Morse sequence, or Thue–Morse word.